Sue Financial Advisor: Recover Losses From Bad Advisors

 Understanding Financial Advisors and Their Duties

 Financial advisors play a crucial role in the financial industry, providing investment advice and guidance to individuals and institutions.
 They have a fiduciary duty to act in the best interests of their clients, which includes providing suitable investment recommendations, disclosing conflicts of interest, and avoiding unauthorized transactions.
+This fiduciary duty means financial advisors are legally obligated to act in the client’s best interest, prioritizing the client’s welfare above their own.

 Common Forms of Negligence in Financial Advisor Services